justinl99/Ubuntu-on-the-web/README.md

-# Web simulation of UbuntuOS
+### Ubuntu on the web!

-This is a personal portfolio website of theme Ubuntu 20.04, made using React.js & tailwind CSS.
+This is a website to "run" Ubuntu on the web
 If you want to edit this.
 Clone this project and edit the files in `/src/components`.

 To run this on localhost